Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 []()Taxes and Upkeep
 --------------------

-Taxes and Upkeep are two seperate functions with to different results. `using_iconomy: true` must be set in [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) in order for Taxes and Upkeep to be applied.
-Taxes and Upkeep are charged at the same time, each 'Towny Day' or each time an admin type /townyadmin newday.
+Taxes and Upkeep are two separate functions with to different results. `using_economy: true` must be set in [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) in order for Taxes and Upkeep to be applied.
+Taxes and Upkeep are charged at the same time, each 'Towny Day' or each time an admin type `/townyadmin newday`.
 The time of a 'Towny Day' can be set in [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) at `day_interval: 1d` and by default is 24 real-life hours.
 Any one can check how long until the next day starts by using /towny time.

 ### []()Taxes

 Taxes are collected on the town level from residents and on the nation level from towns.
-The [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) has an entry to turn taxation on or off at `daily_taxes: true` Any player can check the taxes which apply to them with the ingame command /res tax Town mayors can use two commands to set their taxrates.
+The [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) has an entry to turn taxation on or off at `daily_taxes: true` Any player can check the taxes which apply to them with the in-game command /res tax Town mayors can use two commands to set their tax-rates.

 -   /town set taxes {$}
     -   This can be either a flat rate (ex: 10) or a percentage.